Rebelution (band): In The Moment (2021–present)

+On May 12, 2023, Rebelution digitally released their third acoustic album titled, Reflections, which they made available on all streaming platforms.
+It features 10 acoustic tracks and video sessions that were filmed and recorded at Santa Barbara Sound Design and mixed by Kyle Ahern.

 Other projects

 Rebelution worked with Florida-based breweries Rock Brothers Brewing and Cigar City Brewing to create Rebelution IPA in Summer 2016.

+Eric Rachmany started a side project with DJ AmpLive called Unified Highway in 2014.

 In 2018, the band partnered with Lost Abby & The Hop Concept to create "Take On Anything" IPA, which is available in stores across California and online.

 In addition, Rebelution teamed up with FlavRx to release all-natural cannabis oil cartridges in two strains – Sour Tsunami Sativa and Cali-O Indica, as well as a customized oil battery pen and herb vaporizer.
 These products are available in select dispensaries in California which carry Flavrx products, with distribution growing to other legal states shortly.
 The band will be donating a portion of all proceeds towards Cannabis related medical research and legalization organizations.

 Awards and honors

 After its debut album was one of the most downloaded reggae albums on iTunes, Rebelution's Courage to Grow was named the iTunes Editors Choice: Best Reggae Album 2007.

 Rebelution received their first Grammy nomination in 2017 when their album Falling Into Place was nominated for the "Best Reggae Album" award.

 In December 2021, Rebelution was nominated for the fans-choice "2021 Album of the Year" award by Surf Roots TV & Radio for their album In The Moment.
 Voting was determined by Facebook, Instagram and Twitter users.
 This was the band's first time being nominated with the reggae rock streaming TV channel on Amazon Fire TV, Apple TV, and Roku.